Balancing all the demands on your time is not easy.

-What John enjoys less is budgeting, dealing with technology and involving his staff in the business or managing their performance.
+What John enjoys less is budgeting, dealing with technology, involving his staff in the business, or managing their performance.
 John knows these things are all important, but for him, it’s more fun to be out there talking with clients.

 Have I just described someone you know?

 Or you might know ‘Jenny’.
-Jenny has elegant systems in place to keep track of every action and every dollar.
-What she doesn’t like to do is tell the world about the amazing services she can offer.
+Jenny has elegant systems to keep track of every action and every dollar.
+But she doesn’t like to tell the world about the amazing services she can offer.
 Engaging employees so that they are running the systems to their full capacity also sits outside her comfort zone.

 Both John and Jenny are not realising their full potential because the unaddressed issues are holding them back.

-1. Identify your ‘favourites’ – the tasks that you find easier than other activities.
+1. Identify your ‘favourites’ – the tasks you find easier than other activities.

 2. Decide whether you are prepared to spend less time on your favourites so you can spend more time getting on top of issues in other areas.